Select an OCR site

 We’ll be providing refreshed results files weekly throughout the post-results period via Interchange.
 To access the updated files, log in to Interchange, hover over ‘Results’ in the left-hand menu and click on ‘EDI Results’.

 These ‘centre reports’ are available on Interchange from restricted results release date.
-A full explanation and examples of all the reports are available on our new web page.
-For the new AS qualifications, the following reports should be particularly useful:
+A full explanation and examples of all the reports are available on our web page.
+For the reformed linear qualifications, the following reports should be particularly useful:

 For linear qualifications, grade boundaries are set at qualification level; however, to see how performance in a particular component contributes to the overall qualification grade, we publish ‘notional’ grade boundaries at component level.

-It’s worth bearing in mind that our new raw mark to UMS converter doesn’t apply for the new AS Levels as they don’t have UMS and so it isn’t needed!
+It’s worth bearing in mind our raw mark to UMS converter doesn’t apply for the new linear qualifications as they don’t have UMS and so it isn’t needed!

 Results can be analysed using our free results analysis service, Active Results (accessed via Interchange from results days).
 To access Active Results, you need either the centre administrator or tutor/teacher roles so it’s a good idea to ensure everyone within your centre has the right access before results day.

-One of the most useful reports for the new AS Levels is the candidate unit report, which provides a full breakdown of marks and notional grades at component level, just as it does for current unit-based qualifications.
+One of the most useful reports for the new linear qualifications is the candidate unit report, which provides a full breakdown of marks and notional grades at component level, just as it does for current unit-based qualifications.
 It also provides a graphic showing how close to the grade boundary the candidate was.

 I hope results day goes smoothly this year!